Sentences of imprisonment under the Crimes (Sentencing Procedure) Act 1999

-Under the Crimes (Sentencing Procedure) Act 1999 (“the Act”), a sentence of imprisonment can be imposed where the circumstances of an offence are such as to leave no alternative.
+Under the Crimes (Sentencing Procedure) Act 1999 (NSW), a sentence of imprisonment can be imposed where the circumstances of an offence are such as to leave no alternative.
 Section 5 of the Act specifies that a court must not sentence an offender to imprisonment unless it is satisfied that, having considered all possible alternatives, no penalty other than imprisonment is appropriate.
 In considering alternatives to full time custody, the court will look at a variety of options.
-These will include a community service order under section 8 of the Act, or a good behaviour bond under section 9.
+These will include a community service order under Section 8 of the Act, or a good behaviour bond under Section 9.

 Where the sentencing judge has decided that a period of imprisonment is an appropriate sentence, the methodology to be employed by the Judge in imposing that penalty was outlined by Howie J in the New South Wales Court of Criminal Appeal in R v Zamagias NSWCCA 17 (with Hodgson and Levine JJ agreeing).
 Three stages are outlined; firstly, the preliminary question of whether there are any alternatives to the imposition of a term of imprisonment.
 The sentencing judge will, at this stage, consider whether any non-custodial alternatives are appropriate, having regard to the objective seriousness of the offence, and the principles of sentencing outlined in section 3A of the Act.